Documentation

 https://your-libris.example.com/v1/activity?limit=5

-Keys are scoped to the issuing user and act as that user.
-There are no per-key scopes or rate limits in V1; that lands once the surface needs it.
+API keys are scoped to the issuing user and act as that user.
+There are no per-key scopes or rate limits in V1; OAuth tokens are scope-limited by the authorization grant.

 Conventions